ajsteinmetz/ajsteinmetz.github.io/_notes/far-field-dipole.md

 - the field depends strongly on direction,
 - and the dipole moment $$\mathbf p$$ is the quantity that controls the leading far-field behavior.

-[^1]: This is also your first real example of a multipole expansion.
+[^1]: This is also an example of multipole expansion.
 At large distance, the field of a localized charge distribution is organized into a hierarchy: monopole, dipole, quadrupole, and so on.
 The dipole term is the first nonzero term when the total charge vanishes.

 In this derivation we will build two special cases of that result directly from the superposition of the Coulomb fields of two point charges.
 Specifically, we will examine: